iusildra/iusildra/README.md

 ## 🔍 `whoami` ?

-Software engineer student in the last year of my master's degree at [Polytech Montpellier](https://www.polytech.umontpellier.fr/english/).
+Software engineer at Teads

-Functional programming & Scala enthusiast, currently deepening my knowledge of the language and its ecosystem.
+Functional programming & Scala enthusiast, who lost his way into the frontend world and built up a [draft portfolio](https://iusildra.dev)

-I also started participating in the organization of conferences  (Sunny Tech)
+Sunny Guard 🦩

 ## 📚 What do I use ?